rdcarrera/encryptBash/README.md

 #encryptBash
 This project born of need to encode some bash scripts.

-The usage of the script if the next
+The usage of the script:

     ./bash-compile
         [PARAMETERS]